Grand Canal (China): Ming dynasty restoration

-Qing dynasty and modern China
+Qing dynasty

 The Manchus invaded China in the mid-17th century, allowed through the northern passes by the Chinese general Wu Sangui once the Ming capital at Beijing had fallen into the hands of a rebel army.
 The Manchus established the Qing dynasty (1644–1912), and under their leadership, the Grand Canal was overseen and maintained just as in earlier times.

+In 1855, the Yellow River flooded and changed its course, severing the course of the canal in Shandong.
+This was foreseen by a Chinese official in 1447, who remarked that the flood-prone Yellow River made the Grand Canal like a throat that could be easily strangled (leading some officials to request restarting the grain shipments through the East China Sea).
+In 1855 the dikes of the canal were opened to flood advancing troops of the Taiping Rebellion's Northern Expedition.